 "That's all relative, isn't it?"
 Erik said.
 "Whether or not I think I am insane is not relevant because if I indeed were insane, my perception of reality would be – shall we say – a little warped, wouldn't it?
 And therefore my definition of insane would be quite different from yours."

-He shrugged, black cloth rippling over his broad shoulders.
+He shrugged.
 "Oh, no reason really.
 It's not that important."

 "No. I told you, Miss Daae, there was no reason."